almin/almin/docs/TutorialTodoApp.md

     - It is well-known as Flux
 - Long path
     - Changes of Domain and Repository
-    - It similar with server side architecture
+    - It is similar with server side architecture

-Complex Web application need to both.
+Complex Web application needs to both.

-For example, Animation must to use Fast path.
+For example, Animation must use the fast path.
 On the other hand, complex business logic should be written in domain models.

 > View -> UseCase -> (Thinking Point) -> Store